Gray's Inn: Caroline period and the English Civil War

 At the start of the Caroline era, when Charles I came to the throne, the Inn continued to prosper.
 Over 100 students were admitted to the Inn each year, and except during the plague of 1636 the legal education of students continued.
 Masques continued to be held, including one in 1634 organised by all four Inns that cost £21,000—approximately £ in terms.
 Before 1685 the Inn counted as members five dukes, three marquises, twenty-nine earls, five viscounts and thirty-nine barons, and during that period "none can exhibit a more illustrious list of great men".

-Many academics, including William Holdsworth, a man considered to be one of the best legal academics in history, maintain that this period saw a decline in the standard of teaching at all the Inns.
+Many academics, including William Holdsworth, reputed to be one of the best legal academics in history, maintain that this period saw a decline in the standard of teaching at all the Inns.
 From 1640 onwards no readings were held, and barristers such as Sir Edward Coke remarked at the time that the quality of education at the Inns of Court had decreased.
 Holdsworth put this down to three things—the introduction of printed books, the disinclination of students to attend moots and readings and the disinclination of the Benchers and Readers to enforce attendance.

 With the introduction of printing, written legal texts became more available, reducing the need for students to attend readings and lectures.
 However, this meant that the students denied themselves the opportunity to query what they had learnt or discuss it in greater detail.
 Eventually, as students now had a way to learn without attending lectures, they began to excuse themselves from lectures, meetings and moots altogether; in the early 17th century they developed a way of deputising other students to do their moots for them.
 The Benchers and Readers did little to arrest the decline of the practice of lecturers and readings, first because many probably believed (as the students did) that books were an adequate substitute, and secondly because many were keen to avoid the work of preparing a reading, which cut into their time as practising barristers.
 These problems were endemic to all the Inns, not just Gray's Inn.

 The outbreak of the First English Civil War led to a complete suspension of legal education, and from November 1642 until July 1644 no Pension meetings were held.
 Only 43 students were admitted during the four years of the war, and none were called to the Bar.
 Meetings of Pension resumed after the Battle of Marston Moor but the education system remained dormant.
 Although Readers were appointed, none read, and no moots were held.
 In 1646, after the end of the war, there was an attempt to restore the old system of readings and moots, and in 1647 an order was made that students were required to moot at least once a day.
 This failed to work, with Readers refusing to read, and the old system of legal education completely died out.